ofelcan164/API/sections/folders.md

 ---------------

 * `GET /folders/root.json` will return the root of all the folders for this user.
-This folder isn't visible in the UI, calling children on this folder is the equivalent of calling `GET /folders.json`
+This folder isn't visible in the UI, calling children on this folder is the equivalent of calling `GET /folders.json`.
-_Note: The usage of this is for top-level folder manipulation_
+_Note: This is mainly for top-level folder manipulation._

 ```json
 {